jMetal/SAES/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Algorithm Benchmark Toolkit
+SAES
 ===========================

-This is the documentation for the `algorithm-benchmark-toolkit` python library, which is a Python library designed to analyze and compare the performance of different algorithms across multiple problems automatically.
+This is the documentation for the `SAES` python library, which is a Python library designed to analyze and compare the performance of different algorithms across multiple problems automatically.
 The tool allows you to:

 1. **Process data from CSV files** containing experiment results.
 2. **Perform advanced statistical studies**, such as Friedman tests or post hoc analysis.